babylonhealth/fastText_multilingual/README.md

 Artetxe et al., EMNLP 2016

 If you would like a general introduction to word embeddings, we recommend [Colah's blog](http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/).

+### Training and test dictionaries

+A number of readers have expressed an interest in the training and test dictionaries we used in this repository.
+We would have liked to upload these, however, while we have not taken legal advice, we are concerned that this could be interpreted as breaking the terms of the Google Translate API.

 ## License